Rockyymj/Supplementary/README.md

 The greatest advantage of this test-driven development model is to ensure that the behaviours of a program module conforms to the test cases we designed.
 In future modifications, it can be guaranteed that the module's behaviours is still correct to a great extent.

+# Description and it

+The description is called a "test suite" and represents a set of related tests.
+It is a function.
+The first parameter is the name of the test suite, and the second parameter is a function that is actually executed.

+It are called "test cases" and represent a single test, which is the smallest unit of test.
+It is also a function.
+The first parameter is the name of the test case, and the second parameter is a function that is actually executed.

 # Prepration

     1. Install